 An important step during SWOT is to try and flip the weaknesses, threats, and obstacles and make them opportunities or strengths for the organization.
 For example, if you predict consumer demand to change direction in the coming months, what can you do to diversify your offer and meet new needs?

-The ability to pivot and adapt to external and internal changes is not only a key part of an agile approach, but it will help you win — and retain — that much-needed 2% market share.
+The ability to pivot and adapt to external and internal changes is not only a key part of an agile approach, but it will help you win — and retain — that much-needed 2% market share - the fatal 2% rule.